pvijayror/puma-worker-killer-example/README.md

 Navigate to `localhost:3000`, click 'Leak some RAM' link so create a memory leak.

 Observe puma worker processes not being killed.

+Checkout `pseudo-solution` branch and run `bin/puma -C puma.rb` for a hacky workaround.